 Pregnant and Lactating People

-Elevated lead levels in pregnancy have been associated with adverse outcomes for both maternal and fetal health.
+Lead exposure during pregnancy has been associated with adverse outcomes for both maternal and fetal health.
 It can cause:

 - Increased risk of stillbirth and miscarriage